Naga283/StocksApiUI/README.md

 A new Flutter project.

 ## Description
-Rhis application contains stocks api,it filters result like buy,sell.
+This application contains stocks api,it filters result like buy,sell.